rmsrosa/UnitfulAssets.jl/README.md

 3. Add an affine *profit* function, which is the difference between the revenue function and the cost function.

-4. Find the *break-even* point, which is the number of T-shirts where profit vanishes, i.e. neiher profit nor loss incurred.
+4. Find the *break-even* point, which is the number of T-shirts where profit vanishes, i.e. neiher profit nor loss is incurred.

 ### Continuously varying interest rate